Tylerdevries/ToDoApp/README.md

 Returning users can delete or update alreaady created tasks.

-The site has been styled using CSS.
+The site has been styled using CSS in a main.html file which in pulled from in all other template files.

 ![login screen](https://user-images.githubusercontent.com/93283135/192444712-e37a3582-106e-45c1-8c30-dc1ccbf2cf81.PNG)
 ![login view](https://user-images.githubusercontent.com/93283135/192444694-a841206d-cc1b-4fa8-9dad-c5098230c10c.PNG)

 ### The Login Page: